 And in the first months of 2019 I worked through the ACA Steps with my sponsor.
 I started chairing online meetings.
 I started chairing a lot of online meetings.
 I was really enjoying my time on the chat.
 My thinking was changing and my life was feeling different to me.
 I was feeling healthier in so many ways.
 All was good.

-Then I had a human moment in chat, and I screwed it all up.
+Edit: Ok, I pushed it in his chat.
+This wasn't my first time being banned.
+I did dumb shit like call the mod a god, and try to talk about pot under the guise of "devil's lettuce."
+I aggravated their mods a lot.
+On purpose.
+Then one day, I messed up again and the owner had it with my shit.
+And I screwed it all up.
 We were talking about weight and diets and exercise.
 I commented that "I drink beer, so all the fat goes to my tummy."
 We continued the conversation for a while before the owner of the chat showed up and says to me "north, how many times have you been asked not to mention your substance use in this chat room?"
 What?
 I said I didn't.
 He said I did, and ran someone off in the process.
 He seemed pissed.
 I was confused.
 The conversation we just had in the room was pleasant.
 He says to me "since you have no self control, I‘m going to have to take control."
 And POOF I was kicked out and banned.
-Just like that.
 And just like that, I lost my cozy little home on the internet, my meetings, my support line, all my online friends.
 I lost it all because of a comment I made about beer making me fat.
 I tried to email the owner, but he was cranky about it, called me dangerous, said I'm no longer welcome there, and that he was blocking my future emails.